Mid-Semester Feedback FAQ

-- Instructors have the ability to add up to 4 additional custom questions to the survey for each course.
+- Instructors have the ability to customize questions for each course.

-- Some school have opted out of using the Mid-Semester tool in Canvas because they are promoting other methods of soliciting mid-semester evaluations.
+- Some schools have opted out of using the Mid-Semester tool in Canvas because they are promoting other methods of soliciting mid-semester evaluations.

-What is the Mid-Semester Feedback Schedule for Spring 2019?
+What is the Mid-Semester Feedback Schedule for Fall 2022?

 For schools that have opted to participate with Mid-Semester Feedback, this tool will automatically follow the schedule outlined here:

-- Feedback Close: Monday, Feburary 25 at 9 a.m: The form closes for feedback from students.
+- Feedback Close: October 10 at 10:00 p.m.: The survey closes for feedback from students.*

-Why is the Mid-Semester Feedback Instructor tool not appearing in my course navigation?
+Why is the Mid-Semester Feedback tool not appearing in my course navigation?

 - Your school may not be participating in Mid-Semester Feedback.